New Castle Edges Out Hardtimes and Pioneeers Defeats Bath United

-Football action returned to the ET Willett Park on the evening of Sunday 3rd December.
+Very exciting Football action returned to the ET Willet Park on the evening of Sunday 3rd December.

 A fair sized and vociferous crowd was on hand to witness the two matches.